einar-io/rust/README.md

+# Update 2024-09-26

+This repository is under renovation.
+Come back soon for updates.

 # Codespaces Rust Starter

 This project is a generic starter for developers to use in Codespaces that includes basic system tools and extensions.